A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

 To see further details of the gas cooling for this halo, we select three snapshots and plot the projected gas temperature and density distributions.
 These selected snapshots are labeled as magenta dots in Fig.~\ref{fig:cooling_results_fast_cooling1}, and the corresponding gas distributions are shown in Fig.~\ref{fig:cooling_details_fast_cooling1}.

-According to Fig.~\ref{fig:cooling_details_fast_cooling1}, at high redshift, $z\sim 3$, the gas is generally cold ($T<T_{\rm vir}$), and its distribution is clearly filamentary.
-These filaments can be clearly seen in the density map, and the temperature map indicates that they have $T\sim 0.1T_{\rm vir}$, which is cold.
+According to Fig.~\ref{fig:cooling_details_fast_cooling1}, at high redshift, $z\sim 3$, the gas is clearly filamentary, as can be seen in the density map, and the temperature map indicates that the filament gas is cold, with $T\sim 0.1T_{\rm vir}$.
 This confirms the findings in previous works \citep[e.g.][]{cold_accretion_keres,dekel_filament_accretion}.
 Only at later times, when $z\sim 0.7$, does the gas distribution become more spherical, and closer to the picture in the SA model.
 At $z=0.7$, there is still an obvious halo cold gas component.
 The gas distribution becomes more spherical because at low redshift, the filaments become very wide, with radius comparable to $r_{\rm vir}$ of the halo, and so the accretion is close to spherical \citep[e.g.][]{cold_accretion_keres}.
 Then even later, at $z=0.2$, the hot gas halo begins to appear, which indicates the transition from a cold halo gas to a hot gas halo.
-This transition happens at a mass around $2.2\times 10^{11}\Msol$ for this halo, which is close to the SA model prediction, which is around $3\times 10^{11}\Msol$.
+This transition happens at a mass around $2.2\times 10^{11}\Msol$ for this halo, which is close to the SA model prediction, which is around $2\times 10^{11}\Msol$.

 Although the simulation gives gas distributions very different from the SA model for $z>0.7$, the predicted mass cooling rates are similar.
 This is because for this case, in both the simulation and the SA model, the gas accretion onto the central galaxy occurs on a timescale close to the free-fall timescale.
 In the simulation, the gas is delivered by the cold filaments, which are difficult to heat up, and is expected to fall freely onto the central galaxy under gravity.
 On the other hand, in the SA model, although it is assumed that the gas accreted onto the dark matter halo is nominally shock heated to build a hot gas halo, in the fast cooling regime the cooling is very efficient, and the accretion onto the central galaxy is either limited by the gravitational infall timescale or set by a cooling timescale that is comparable to the former, so the timescale of this accretion is always close to the gravitational infall timescale.